How to Save Money Effectively

 - Be realistic - if you can't realistically meet your goals, you'll get disheartened and you're more likely to give up completely.

-Now, go and work out those goals!
+Now you have read these ‘how to save money tips’, go and work out those goals!

 Source: Money Advice Service - accessed January 2017